-

 Michael Chin, MD, PhD

-Interim Dean of Graduate School for Biomedical Sciences
+Dean of Graduate School for Biomedical Sciences

 Scott Epstein, MD

 Scott Epstein is a professor of medicine and public health & community medicine at TUSM.
-He serves as the director of CQI and accreditation, and as medical director of the Physician Assistant program.
+He serves as the director of continuous quality improvement (CQI) and accreditation, and as medical director of the Physician Assistant program.
 A 1984 TUSM graduate, he completed internal medicine residency training and served as chief medical resident at Tufts Medical Center.
 In 1992, he joined the Pulmonary and Critical Care Division at Tufts Medical Center, eventually directing the Medical Intensive Care Unit and conducting research on mechanical ventilation and various aspects of critical care.
 From 2004-2007, he was Vice Chair for Education, Residency Program Director, and Clerkship Director in the Department of Medicine at St. Elizabeth’s Medical Center, a Tufts teaching hospital.
 Epstein then spent 15 years as TUSM dean for educational affairs.
 During that time, he led two major curricular revisions and two successful LCME accreditations.
 He has been a committed educator in the classroom and at the bedside.
 He directed the 2nd year TUSM Pulmonary Course for nearly 25 years and now co-directs the Introduction to Clinical Reasoning Course.

 Heather Gasper